Certified Cat Friendly Practice

-We are excited to announce that we are now a Certified Cat Friendly Practice by the American Association of Feline Practitioners.
-Going through the training and changes required to attain this certification means that you and your cat can enjoy a stress-free visit to our clinic!
+Animal Clinic Del Rancho has earned the Certified Cat Friendly Practice designation from the American Association of Feline Practitioners.
+The training and changes required to attain this certification means that you and your cat can enjoy a stress-free visit to our clinic!

 With the comfort of your cat in mind, we implemented techniques that will help to keep them calm.
 This includes the use of pheromones, feline-only spaces, and feline-specific equipment and procedures.
 Our staff has been specially trained to handle cats to prevent stress during examinations and procedures.

 As a cat friendly practice, we have met the following guidelines (list of guidelines provided by the AAFP: How Can I Benefit):